tcampos123/ttnPython2/README.md

 Data to be inserted in the python code of the ttn network application:

-line 9 #Application EUI
+line 9: #Application EUI

-line 10 #Application ID
+line 10: #Application ID

-line 11 #ACCESS KEYS
+line 11: #ACCESS KEYS

-ttn_client.connect ->configure for server you are using
+line 42: ttn_client.connect ->configure for server you are using

 ***When running code, the output refers to the sensor data and the EUI of the device in ttn.***